-2.6.
+2.7.
 ADDITIONAL DETAIL ABOUT THE PROGRAMME MODULE STRUCTURE

-The MSc SEPDM programme will commence in September with students undertaking a linked pair of 15-credit core modules, both untaken within the first term of study: EV7132 'Introduction to Sustainability and Adaptation' starting in September, followed by EV7133 'Introduction to Sustainability in Energy Provision and Demand Management' that typically starts in November.
-These modules aim to establish the overarching concepts and theoretical grounding needed for the programme, build scientific literacy and core academic skills, and introduces the specialist 'themes' of their programme.
+Introductory modules: the MSc GB programme will commence in September with all students undertaking a linked pair of 15-credit core modules, both untaken within the first term of study: EV7132 'Introduction to Sustainability and Adaptation' starting in September, followed by EV7137 'Sustainability and Adaptation Concepts in Practice' that typically starts in November.
+These modules aim to establish the overarching concepts and theoretical grounding needed for the programme, build scientific literacy and core academic skills, and introduce the specialist 'themes' of their programme.